 Add a little holiday cheer to your ice cream with this Peppermint Hot Fudge Sauce!
 Along with a dash of peppermint extract, the thick and creamy sauce includes both cocoa powder and bittersweet chocolate.

-For Thanksgiving, Chad stocked up on Vanilla Bean Blue Bell ice cream to serve with the pies and other desserts.
+For Thanksgiving, Chad stocked up on vanilla bean ice cream to serve with the pies and other desserts.
 After all our company left, we still had about 3/4 of a gallon of ice cream leftover.
-Chad enjoys vanilla ice cream plain, but I like to have additional flavorings or toppings.
+Chad enjoys vanilla ice cream plain, but I like to have additional flavors or toppings.
 This Hot Fudge Sauce with a hint of peppermint was perfect.
-I topped the fudge with some chopped peppermint bark for a little extra texture.
+Top the fudge with some chopped peppermint bark or candy canes for a little extra texture.

-It lasts about a week refrigerated.
+It lasts about a week in the refrigerator.
 To serve, I microwaved a couple of large spoonfuls in a small bowl for about 15 seconds.

 Peppermint Hot Fudge Sauce

 - 1/2 cup light corn syrup or golden syrup

 - 1/3 cup packed dark brown sugar

 - 1/4 cup Dutch processed unsweetened cocoa powder

 - 1/4 teaspoon salt

 - Chopped peppermint bark or candy canes for garnish